kafleBeast/coursera-front-end/README.md

 This Repository contains the assignments for the Online course.

-I completed the courses on May 29th, after 25 days.
+I completed the courses on May 29th.

 The certificate of completion is attached below: